HONDA ELITE E / ES / PAL (SB50)

 Both the restricted Pal and restricted Elite E were slower than their full speed counterparts due to their exhausts, main carb jets, cylinder ports and compression ratios.
 The restricted Pal also lacked the longer crankshaft and CVT found in the full speed Pal.
 The primary benefit of this CVT was improved acceleration, as the single speed unrestricted Elite ES was just as fast on the top end.
 The Elite ES was only sold in the USA for the 1988 model year, while the Elite E variant was sold from 1988-1990.

 The motor used in the SB50 is the same basic motor as the one used in Honda's Spree scooter (NQ50), so you can use parts from that engine.
 However, there are several small but important differences.
 One notable difference is that the SB50 uses as improved intake and larger reeds, so installing a Spree intake would reduce your performance.
 Other differences include the drive pulley design and bearing size used in the transmission.
 Review the Spree page for a little more detail on the engine differences.
+Aftermarket performance parts for this engine are limited, but some are available.

 The SB50 was designed to be a low cost scooter, which means there’s drum brakes at both ends.
 There’s also no glovebox or even a cubby hole in the legshield for quick storage.
 Thankfully Honda did include a moderately sized underseat storage space which will be able to swallow common items like rain gear or a half helmet.